qclassified/cs646/sim4/ReadMe.md

     pcb.priority = pcb.inum
-    pcb.inum = total number of  instructions /tasks for process the pcb with lowest inum will be pushed to top of min heap Line 394 - 395:
+    pcb.inum = total number of  instructions /tasks for process the pcb with lowest inum will be pushed to top of min heap

+Line 394 - 395:
     STF -- Shortest Time First
     pcb.priority = burst time (in millisecond)
-    The one with lowest burst time will be pushed to top of min heap Line 399: Push PCB to ready queue/ priority queue/ min heap Line 252 - 253: Get next PCB from ready queue until it is empty
+    The one with lowest burst time will be pushed to top of min heap Line 399: Push PCB to ready queue/ priority queue/ min heap Line 252 - 253: Get next PCB from ready queue until it is empty Line 356: S{begin} has priority 0, so will always be on top of priority queue Line 365: S{finish} has prioirty INT_MAX (maximum possible priority) so S{finish} will always be at end of priority queue
 ```